 Son Maben is why Dexter’s main street is called Marshall Street.
 When the Rock Island Railroad crossed Dallas County in 1868, it passed through the prairie farms of Maben and Bob.
 Maben and another man lost no time in platting a town site, made streets wider than most small towns, and had shade trees planted.
 Called Marshalltown at first, it was changed to Dexter when they learned there already was a Marshalltown in Iowa.

 Son Calvin bought land north of Dexter and built a log cabin.
 His original home is now part of the Bob and Dode Reynolds home.
 Some of you know it as the Howard and Ardis Walker place.
 Calvin retired from his farming, he moved to his land northwest of there near the river, where he discovered a mineral spring.
-With his sons, he enlarged the spring, had six copper-lined tubs made, built a bath house, and opened Marshall Springs.
+Meskwaki Indians also lived in that area.
+With his sons, Calvin enlarged the spring, had six copper-lined tubs made, built a bath house, and opened Marshall Springs.
 I guess these days you’d call it a spa.
 People even came out from Des Moines for a healthy soak.

 Calvin eventually moved to town, bringing one of those copper-lined tubs with him.
 Marshall Springs became Dexter Springs after WWI.
 In 1915 it was bought out by four Valley Junction men who enlarged it into Iowa’s first amusement park, named Dexfield Park.
 The infamous Bonnie and Clyde shootout happened there in 1933.

 Maben and Calvin and Miles Jr. are also buried in the Dexter Cemetery.

 My oldest son Thomas stayed in Indiana, where his house still stands.
 Our old letters back and forth were found in the attic, and that’s how my history became known.
 Thomas remembered seeing me pull out my grammar book while plowing, when the horses made the turn at the end of the furrows.